 How to Determine the Payback Period of Energy Efficient Bulbs

-In order to figure out if the CFL was really worth the extra money, I first had to calculate the simple payback period, which in this case is defined as:
+In order to figure out if the CFL bulb was worth paying more for, I first had to calculate the “simple payback period.”
+For CFLs, that is defined as:

 Simple Payback = (CFL Cost) / (Annual Electricity Savings)

-Looking at the simple payback equation, all one needs to know is the cost of the CFL and the annual electricity savings.
-I found the former by simply looking at the price tag, but to get the latter I had to know two things: 1) how many hours per day the light was in use; and 2) the number of watts saved by going from an incandescent bulb to a CFL.
+For the simple payback equation, all one needs is the cost of the CFL and the annual electricity savings.
+I found the former by simply looking at the price tag.
+But to get the latter I needed two numbers: 1) the hours per day the light was in use; and 2) the watts saved by going from an incandescent bulb to a CFL.

-For the first point, I conservatively assumed my porch light was on two hours per day — but in reality it’s less than that.
-To determine the second point, I simply looked at the labeled wattage ratings of the two bulbs; in my case, the incandescent bulb was rated at 60 Watts while the CFL’s rating was listed at a miserly 13 Watts, for a total power savings of 47 Watts.
+For the first point, I conservatively assumed my porch light was on two hours per day.
+To determine the second point, I simply looked at the labeled wattage ratings of the two bulbs.
+In my case, the incandescent and CFL bulbs are 60 and 13 Watts, respectively.
+That results in a total power savings of 47 Watts.

 Calculating Your Annual Energy Savings